XIVIXMMI/pdf-convertor/README.md

 ## 📧 Support

-For questions, issues, or contributions:
+For support, bug reports, or contributions:
 - Create an issue on GitHub
-- Contact: [your-email@example.com]
+- Email: nguyen.le.programmer@gmail.com

 ---

-**Built with ❤️ using Java 17 & JavaFX**
+**🚀 Built with Java 21 & Swing | Optimized for Performance & User Experience**